MattFoley/UIDynamics-Helpers/README.md

 ###MFLBoundaryPreview - Trace Boundaries

 This class will allow you to trace all on screen boundaries simply and easily to make it much easier to test your path drawing.

-Simply change the class of your UIView to MFLBoundaryPreview and it will do the rest of the work for you.
+To begin tracing all of your boundaries, change the class of your UIView to MFLBoundaryPreview and set your view's MFLBoundaryPreviewDelegate to your UIViewController, ensuring it has a property named *collisionBehavior*.